BYUHPC/ScientificComputingCourse/array2d/README.md

-This folder essentially has 1 classes of interest, [`array2d`](include/fsl/array2d.hh).
+This folder essentially has 1 class of interest, [`array2d`](include/fsl/array2d.hh).
 This is a skeleton class that students are expected to implement.
 This serves as practice for C++ as well as learning how to map 2-dimensional arrays onto a 1-dimensional one, which we will need for our other exercises.

 ## Building and Testing